01-edu/public/subjects/jumpo/README.md

   - When first opening the game, there should be only one character unlocked.
 - When a player dies, the Leaderboard should be updated accordingly to the score the player just made if it is on the 5 best score ever.
   - Also the Stats should be updated after every game, whether it is or it is not one of the best 5 scores ever.
-- On the Leaderbord and on the Stats tabs, a button to reset all the stats should be available.
+- On the Leaderboard and on the Stats tabs, a button to reset all the stats should be available.

 #### Android